armandstrickernlp/armandstrickernlp.github.io/_publications/QA.md

 permalink: /publication/QA
 excerpt: 'SQuAD-like approach to temporal Question Answering, with a curated datasets of 6000 examples and a LSTM-based model with an attention mechanism.'
 date: 2021-06-16
-venue: 'Student Workshop at RANLP 2021'
+venue: 'Student Research Workshop at RANLP'
 paperurl: 'https://aclanthology.org/2021.ranlp-srw.26/'
 # citation: ''
 ---